Interpreting the Contemporary

 Distinguishing things that differ

-This required the prophet to “extract the precious from the worthless” (Jer 15:19)—to distinguish between the “things that differ”, between the authentic or the inauthentic, between the true or the false, between worshipping the gods of the nations or the living God (1 Jn 4:6).
+This required the prophet to “extract the precious from the worthless” (Jer 15:19)—to distinguish between the “things that differ”, between the authentic and the inauthentic, between the true and the false, between worshipping the gods of the nations and the living God (1 Jn 4:6).

-Like the Zadok priesthood (Ezk 44) true prophets must distinguish and teach the difference between the “holy and the profane”.
+Like the Zadok priesthood, true prophets must distinguish and teach the difference between the “holy and the profane” (Ezk 44).

-They distinguish between those things that are born of God and those things that are of the world, the flesh, and the devil.
+They distinguish between those things that are either born of God or of the world, the flesh, and the devil.
 This demands rightly handling the word of truth for what it is, the Word of God, not of men (2 Tim 2:15; 1 Thes 2:13; Heb 4:12).
-Prophets will be imbued with a view of the Scriptures as God breathed and as true (2 Tim 3:16).
-They are infused with a vision of the absolute God and his truthfulness.
+Prophets will be imbued with a view of the Scriptures as God-breathed and, hence, authoritative (2 Tim 3:16).
+They are, thus, infused with a vision of God’s ultimacy and sovereignty.

 Additionally, like the sons of Issachar, the prophet’s call is to discern and understand times and seasons in the purpose of God: